neooriginal/OMI.me-Apps/README.md

 FRONTEND_URL_BRAIN=http://localhost:3000
 ```

 The Brain app generates a private encryption key on first login and displays it for you to save.
-This key is stored locally and never sent to the server; you'll need to reuse it on other devices to decrypt your data.
-When you enter this code on a new device, the app verifies it client-side by attempting to decrypt a stored sample.
+This key is stored locally; by default it isn’t sent to the server.
+When using chat, the client can optionally include the key only for that request so the server can decrypt your saved memory and build richer context.
+On a new device, the app verifies your code by decrypting a server-provided sample (the server stores only an encrypted sample, not your key).
 ```bash
 # Start everything (pulls pre-built images automatically)
 docker-compose up -d